ml-tooling/ml-hub/README.md

     </tr>
     <tr>
         <td>START_CHP</td>
         <td>Start the Jupyterhub proxy process separately (The hub should not start the proxy itself, which can be configured via the Jupyterhub config file.
 This option is built-in to work with <a href="https://github.com/ml-tooling/zero-to-mlhub-k8s"> zero-to-mlhub-k8s</a>, where the image is also used as the Configurable-Http-Proxy (CHP) image.
-Args passed to the container are passed to the chp-start command.</td>
+Additional arguments to the chp-start command can be passed to the container by passing an environment variable ADDITIONAL_ARGS, e.g. --env ADDITIONAL_ARGS="--ip=0.0.0.0 --api-ip=0.0.0.0".</td>
         <td>false</td>
     </tr>
 </table>